 A method to make the onboarding process more interactive and engaging is by incorporating games and activities into the program.
 This will help to keep new hires interested and motivated as they learn about the company and their new role.

 It can also help to build relationships among new employees and create a sense of team spirit.
-While many training materials can be dry and boring, incorporating interactive activities can make the learning process more enjoyable and keep the employee’s attention focused.
+While many training materials can be dry and boring, incorporating interactive activities can make learning more enjoyable and keep the employee’s attention focused.

 3. Onboarding should be completed within a reasonable timeframe.

 Keeping employees happy is one of the many benefits of a well-executed onboarding process, and happy employees tend to be more productive.
 Gone are the days of onboarding taking months to complete, only to shove newbies feet first into the thick of it with little to no support.
-Your business will thrive when you can get new hires up to speed quickly and ensure they are comfortable with their new surroundings.
+Your business will thrive when you can quickly get new hires up to speed and ensure they are comfortable with their new surroundings.

 4. New hires should be provided with clear instructions and expectations.